About

 What to expect

 No sponsored placements.
 No affiliate-stuffed listicles.
 No invented ground truth.
+Just a record of looking for somewhere to belong, kept in public.